dciccale/placeholder-enhanced/README.md

 # jQuery Placeholder Enhanced 1.4

-### This is the Enhanced jQuery Placeholder plugin
+### jQuery Placeholder plugin is an enhanced polyfill for the HTML5 placeholder attribute.

 ## Features

-- Cross-browser & Cross-styling HTML5 placeholder attribute
+- Cross-browser & Cross-styling
-- Support for password, textarea, text, email, search, url, etc...
+- Support for all input types, password, textarea, text, email, search, url, etc...
+- Robust: it heavely behave as the HTML5 placeholder defined in the specs
 - Lightweight: **705 bytes** compressed & gzipped

 ## Usage

-Just include the js file after jQuery, on your HTML page and the plugin will automatically be initialized
+Just include the js file after jQuery, on your HTML page and the plugin will automatically initialize

 ```html
 <script src="jquery.js"></script>
 <script src="jquery.placeholder-enhanced.js"></script>
 ```

-If you want to initialize the plugin yourself, just call the plugin lik this:
+If you want to initialize the plugin yourself after the first auto-initialize, just call the plugin lik this:

 ```javascript
 $('input[placeholder], textarea[placeholder]').placeholderEnhanced();